 Glass jars have some downsides.
-You need to keep out light by wrapping them in a towel or sticking them in a dark place.
+You should keep out light by wrapping them in a towel or sticking them in a dark place.
 They can be prone to bubbling over, so you’ll want a tray or plate underneath.
 And they can be sensitive to temperature fluctuations, especially if you live in a hot or cold climate.

 These are some sources for vessels: